Key Features of Master in International Cooperation and Development

 Highly motivated candidates with experience in the development field will be given preference.
 Applicants will have to prepare an application pack consisting of the documents listed above.
 The pack will have to be handed over, or sent via registered mail or courier service, to MICD Office.

-Call for Admission to the fourth edition of the Master in International Cooperation and Development (MICD) is now open for new intake.
-The new session of the MICD classes are scheduled to start from February 2016 in Kathmandu, Nepal.
-Deadline for application: Friday, 15th January 2016.
+Call for Admission to the Fifth edition of the Master in International Cooperation and Development (MICD) is now open for new intake.
+The new session of the MICD classes are scheduled to start from January 2018 in Kathmandu, Nepal.
+Deadline for application: Monday, 8 January 2018.

 MICD is a two-year professional Master's Program aiming to develop competent human resources with specialized knowledge and effective tools to lead and manage projects in the field of development cooperation.
 The Master's Program is designed to equip learners with academic background and necessary practical knowledge including project management skills required by national and international NGOs, UN agencies, public institutions and other development projects.